Itchen Navigation: The Locks and Barges

 Finally, to protect the masonry at the head and tail of the lock from the barges entering or leaving the lock, wooden fendering would often have been fixed to the brick or stonework at about water level.
 This was achieved with very large iron nails driven through the wood into the wall behind.
 There is an example of such a nail remaining at the head of Mansbridge Lock on the offside.

 These methods of construction had an major advantage: they were relatively cheap.
 A turf-sided lock tends to leak water through the earthen sides but, although a matter of concern on an artificial canal where water supplies may be limited, on a river navigation where river water was usually fairly plentiful this was a minor consideration.
+Whilst cheap to build, the lock will use more water than a traditional brick lock of the same size.
 In the 17th Century, bricks were expensive and in southern England suitable building stone was not readily available at reasonable cost.
 Transporting heavy goods by horse and cart on poor roads was expensive - indeed, this is a major reason why water transport started to be developed at this period.

 Thus we find that river navigations such as the River Wey (opened in 1653 from Weybridge to Guildford), the River Kennet (opened in 1723 from Reading to Newbury) and the River Stort (opened from the River Lee to Bishops Stortford in 1769), amongst others, were all originally built with turf-sided locks.
 In almost all cases these locks were rebuilt over the years with masonry chamber walls.
 There are just two examples of turf-sided locks still in use in England: at Garston Lock and Monkey Marsh Lock on the River Kennet section of the Kennet & Avon Canal between Reading and Newbury.